maharshall/comic-reader/README.md

 # comic-reader
-A python program to read comics from the command line
+A python script to read and track comics so I don't have to visit sketchy websites